FusionCache/docs/docs/concepts.md

 ## Relations
 As with programming language classes, a member of a Fusion class can be a class type.

-For example, if we cache data for people, would could have a `Person` class with forename, surname, city and area, but it is better encaspulate the address data in a separate `Address` class:
+For example, if we cache data for people, we could have a `Person` class with forename, surname, city and area, but it is better encaspulate the address data in a separate `Address` class:

 <table>